BA. GradCertEdStudies (Careers & Transition Education). GradCertTAEd. GradDipEd. GradDipTESOL.

 She has conducted cultural incursions into schools and has also taught Japanese in the Australian school system.

 Mika enjoys eating out, loves animals and plants, and is interested in nutrition and home design.
 She has an easy-going personality with a caring concern for all people.

 She is committed to helping Australians appreciate Japanese culture and loves connecting Australia with Japan.

-Gene is a black belt in the Shikishimakan Dōjō and the main assistant for GLAC incursions.
+Gene became an MAIA-accredited black belt instructor in the Shikishimakan Dōjō In 2022.
 Educated in Japan during his earlier years, Gene is bilingual (Japanese/English) and is the grandson of a local full contact Karate instructor.
 He is also a graduate of the Newcastle Conservatorium of Music.
-He continues to evolve as a talented musician while developing his knowledge and skills within the scope of GLAC activities.
+He continues to evolve as a talented musician.

 Nate is the director of social media for GLAC.
 He is an accredited primary school teacher and has over 18 years experience in various children's programs.
 He has a desire to help children and youth see their full potential in life and views GLAC as a catalyst for this to happen.